stormchaserroleplaying/stormchaserRPG/Classes/Priest/index.md

 ---
-title: Priest
+title: Disciple
 parent: Classes
 has_children: true
-nav_order: 5
+nav_order: 3
 ---

-# Priest
+# Disciple

 ## Class Features
-As a priest, you have the following class features.
+As a disciple, you have the following class features.

 ### Stamina
-Priests have stamina equal to 3× their Constitution score.
+Disciples have stamina equal to 3× their Constitution score.
 Their stamina die is a d8.

 ### Proficiencies
 **Armour:** Light armour, medum armour<br>